TL;DR

 Best overall value for comprehensive body composition tracking

 Tracks 12 metrics including muscle mass, bone density, and heart rate for $34.
-Syncs with Apple Health, Fitbit, and Google Health Connect with consistent, reliable readings across testing.
+Syncs with Apple Health, Fitbit, and Google Health Connect with consistent, repeatable readings across testing.

 Withings Body Comp

-Medical-grade precision with segmental body composition analysis at $200.
-Tracks visceral fat and provides detailed muscle mass breakdowns by body segment.
+Offers segmental body composition analysis at $200.
+Tracks visceral fat and provides detailed muscle mass breakdowns by body segment, making it useful for spotting left-right imbalances.

 Eufy Smart Scale P3